 - Information Technology: Pupils learn to use technology to create programs, systems and a range of content.

 - Computer Science: Pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.

 At Hadley Wood, we teach each Computing strand discreetly, linking Computing lessons to our wider school curriculum wherever possible.

 Furthermore, we believe that it is very important that children are taught to be good Digital Citizens.
-Therefore, every half term begins with at least one Digital Citizenship lesson.
-Digital Citizenship lessons encompass online safety, online bullying, online privacy and identity, healthy technology usage, use of passwords, copyright and managing information online.
+Therefore, every year group delivers a six week block on online safety at the beginning of each academic year.
+All pupils will sign their Acceptable Use documents following the teaching input to ensure a shared understanding of how to stay safe in the online world.
+Throughout the course of the year, class teachers revisit online safety through Digital Citizenship lessons at the beginning of each half term.
+Digital Citizenship lessons encompass online safety, cyber bullying, the importance of online privacy and identity, healthy technology usage, healthy relationships, use of passwords, copyright and managing information online.